The Fall of the House of Usher

 Invisible Man

-“Invisible Man” by Ralph Ellison (U.S.) One of Nicola’s 100 best books for inspiration in the 21st century!
+“Invisible Man” by Ralph Ellison (U.S.) One of Nicola’s 100 Best Books for Inspiration in the 21st century!
 Review This book left no reader indifferent, with some loving it and others not.
 Most readers found the first few chapters very powerful and vivid, such as the scenes of the terrifying battle royal and the chaotic Golden Day.
 They found the narrator’s journey at times confusing, … Continue reading Invisible Man

 A Sunday at the Pool in Kigali